LuaLiftoff/LuaLiftoff/README.md

 # LuaLiftoff

+**Note**: LuaLiftoff is currently in development and is currently not able to do anything interesting!

 LuaLiftoff is a [Lua](https://github.com/lua/lua) interpreter with an additional JIT compiler.
 And everything is written in Lua.

 ## Getting the Code